-- Astrocytes - Complete Astrocyte Media - Dissociation reagents and neutralizers - 1X PBS without calcium or magnesium or - Serum-free basal medium Protocol: - 1.
-All tubing should be clamped before beginning this procedure. - 2.
-Dissociate and re-suspend astrocytes at a concentration of approximately 1x10 cells/mL. - 3.
+- 1. All tubing should be clamped before beginning this procedure. - 2.
+Dissociate and re-suspend astrocytes and pericytes at a concentration of approximately $1x10^7$ cells/mL.
+Mix the two cell types in a 2:1 ratio of astrocytes:pericytes. - 3.
 Place a drop of 1X PBS at the base of inlet Port C. - 4.
 Gently remove the tubing the PBS should cover the port once the tubing is removed and should remain there until new Tygon tubing is inserted into the port to prevent air from entering the chip. - 5.
 Remove the clamp on the outlet Port D. - 6.
 Prepare a syringe and tubing with the cell suspension and mount onto a syringe pump. - 7.
-Push the cell suspension to the end of the tubing to form convex meniscus. - 8.
-Insert the tubing into the Port C-the meniscus and the drop of water will form a bridge to prevent air from entering the chip as the tubing is inserted. - 9.
-Begin the injection at $5 \mu L/min$ . - 10.
+Push the cell suspension to the end of the tubing to form convex meniscus. - Insert the tubing into the Port C-the meniscus and the drop of water will form a bridge to prevent air from entering the chip as the tubing is inserted. - 9.
+Begin the injection at 3 μL/min. - 10.
 Observe the chip as the cells are flowing.
 Once the tissue chamber is filled with cells, stop the flow and clamp the outlet tubing (Port D). - 11.
-Cut the inlet tubing and allow the chip to incubate at 37 °C overnight. - 12.
-The following day, gently exchange astrocyte media by hand.
+Cut the inlet tubing and allow the chip to incubate at 37°C for 4 hours before resuming flow (3D Shear Tri-culture Model).

-3D Shear Model
+3D Shear Monoculture Model